maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * *done* Add a "scratch working" area in which students can record their thinking etc. alongside the final answer.
 * *done* Modify the text area input so that each line is validated separately.
-* Make the syntax hint is CAS text, to depend on the question variables.
+* Make sure the syntax hint is CAS text, to depend on the question variables.
+This should be used to see the text area etc.

 ## Reasoning by equivalence input type.